nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 EOF
 ```

-Cloud init is yaml based.
-This sets up a single user and disables password authentication, only allowing SSH access.
-Why chpasswd?
-The pubkeys are read from the host (i.e. macbook air), YMMV.
-The `meta-data` is necessary for Ubuntu to run cloud-init successfully though the actual content doesn't matter much.
-Full cloud-init description: here.
+All `cloud-init` configuration is done with `YAML`.
+The first file — `./cloud-init/user-data` — sets up a single user and disables password authentication, only allowing SSH access.
+The public key(s) are read from the host (i.e. macbook air).
+The value in `./cloud-init/meta-data` is necessary for Ubuntu to run cloud-init successfully though the actual content doesn't matter much (see the [`cloudinit` reference](https://cloudinit.readthedocs.io/en/latest/reference/examples.html) for more information).

-Cloud init expects a CD ROM with volume name `cidata`.
+For Ubuntu to correctly recognize the `cloud-init` data, it needs to be mounted as a CD ROM with volume name `cidata`.

 Create an ISO image with volume name `cidata` with content from `./cloud-init`, using the macOS tool `hdiutil`:

 ```shell
 hdiutil makehybrid -iso -joliet -default-volume-name cidata -o ./seed.iso ./cloud-init
 ```

-Now we need QEMU.
-I use Nix to install QEMU from nixpkgs, as it allows ephemeral install & no headache.
+Now we need `QEMU`.
+I use Nix to install `QEMU` from nixpkgs, as it allows ephemeral install & no headache.

 Install `QEMU` from `nixpkgs`: